1989 Pontiac 20th Anniversary Turbo Firebird Trans Am hatchback coupe

 “The Only Modification It Needed To Pace The Indy 500 Was A Decal.”

-For 1989, there was big news in the Pontiac camp was the release of the 20th Anniversary Turbo Firebird Trans Am, which was essentially a Trans AM GTA coupe with an exclusive engine option and some specific trim elements.
+For 1989, the big news in the Pontiac camp was the release of the 20th Anniversary Turbo Firebird Trans Am, which was essentially a Trans Am GTA coupe with an exclusive engine option and some specific trim elements.

-For $31,198 (about $82,800 in 2025 dollars), 20th Anniversary Turbo Firebird Trans Am buyers got all the Trans Am GTA exterior and mechanical equipment, which included fog lamps, a power antenna, four-wheel disc brakes, special performance package, a limited slip differential, and 245/50-VR16 black sidewall tires (a size still readily available) mounted on gold 16 x 8 diamond-spoke aluminum wheels.
+The 20th Anniversary Turbo Firebird Trans Am’s base price was $31,198—about $84,100 in 2025 dollars.
+Buyers got all the Trans Am GTA exterior and mechanical equipment, which included fog lamps, a power antenna, power steering, four-wheel disc brakes, the special performance package, a limited slip differential, and 245/50-VR16 black sidewall tires (a size still readily available) mounted on gold 16 x 8 diamond-spoke aluminum wheels.
 Turbo Trans Am-specific additions included larger brake rotors and softer front springs.
 In addition, there were Turbo Trans Am emblems on the fenders and 20th emblems on the nose and rear pillars.

 Options & Production Numbers